1885 - 1916

 Panel Ref: II.C.13

-David was born in the September quarter of 1888, the son Thomas Parkes and his wife Sarah (nee Pearson) who married in St. Peter’s Church, Liverpool on 29th November 1875.
-His father is shown as a mariner.
+David was baptised on the 06th September 1888 at St Mary's Roman Catholic Church, Highfield Street.
 Both parents were born in Liverpool.
 In the early years of marriage the couple lived in court housing in Burlington Street.

 The 1891 Census shows the family are living at 16 Laughton Road, Litherland.
 David is two years of age and lives with both parents and four siblings His father is a 45 year old seaman, whilst his mother is 32 years of age.
 His siblings are recorded as; Sarah E. aged 14, Margaret aged 12, Elizabeth aged 7 and Robert aged under 1 year.